Three Things to Know About Beethoven

 For its part, The Symphonia has devoted its third concert (February 9) in the Marleen Forkas Connoisseur Concert Series to Beethoven.
 Titled “Happy Birthday Beethoven,” it will connect the German master’s works to South Florida like no other concert in 2020.
 Indeed, the Sun Sentinel selected this concert as one of its 5 Must-See Classical Music Performances This Season.

-This Connoisseur concert is unique in pairing two works by Beethoven (King Stephen Overture and the Symphony No. 5) with two works by the Floridian composer Ellen Taaffe Zwillich (pictured, right) – the first female composer to win the Pulitzer Prize for Music.
+This Connoisseur concert is unique in pairing two works by Beethoven (Overture from The Creatures from Prometheus and the Symphony No. 5) with two works by the Floridian composer Ellen Taaffe Zwilich (pictured, right) – the first female composer to win the Pulitzer Prize for Music.
 This combination of Old World and New, German and American, to say nothing of the fact that it is being conducted by James Judd and features soloists Elissa Lee Koljonen (violin) and Yumi Kendall (cello), makes this a concert for the ages.